evermeer/EVWordPressAPI/README.md

 - Taxonomy - all 4 get calls implemented
 - Follow - all 2 get calls implemented
 - Freshly Pressed - the 1 get call implemented
-- Notifications - to do
+- Notifications - only has posts
-- Insights - to do
+- Insights - the 2 get calls implemented
 - Reader - to do
 - Stats - to do
 - Media - to do